Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/Alexa/T1_Pro_Cube/Aqara T1 Pro cube Setup to Echo Show.md

 I wish I could help more with other setups but at least you will have a clue idea to vary it to your setup, I hope!<br>

-#### not finished yet need to add a video!
-And someone to ceck it all works for them!
-# Full Setup Coming soon!